Paul Golding: Coder, Builder, Transformer.

 Expert Member of Java Mobile Apps JSR

-I was one of the few individual expert members of the Java Community Process team that developed the original mobile apps framework called MIDP.
+Paul was one of only three individual expert members of the Java Community Process team that developed the original mobile apps framework called MIDP.

 Inventor of connFu scripting language